verbal-autopsy-software/pyopenva_GUI/docs/source/wizard.rst

 (a) Here you can load a comma-separated values (CSV) file containing VA data into the openVA App.
-This mode is designed to work with CSV exports from an `ODK Central Server <https://docs.getodk.org/central-intro>`_.
+This App is designed to work with CSV exports from an `ODK Central Server <https://docs.getodk.org/central-intro>`_.
 Clicking the "Load Data (.csv)" button will open a new window in which you can navigate your computer's folders to find your VA data file.
 Once you have located your CSV file, select the file by clicking on it, and then click on the Open button.
 The "load and prepare data" window should now display a message that your